Can a Moka Pot Explode? & How to Ensure Safety While Brewing

 Factors That Increase The Risk Of Explosion

-One key factor that increases the risk of a Moka Pot explosion is using too fine coffee grounds.
+One key factor that increases the risk of a Moka Pot to explode is using too fine coffee grounds.

 Another significant factor contributing to heightened risk is obstructions in the safety valve or filter basket.